 * The Warringah LEP (2000) is relevant only for the “deferred lands” which affects only a very small number of properties, mostly in the Oxford Falls area.

-Development on flood prone land must also comply with Council’s Water Management for Development Policy, and if it is in the Warriewood Release Area, with the Warriewood Valley Water Management Specification.
-Guidelines for Flood Emergency Response Planning are available for addressing emergency response requirements in the DCP.
-These documents can be found on our Flooding page.
+Development on flood prone land must also comply with Council’s Water Management for Development Policy, and if it is in the Warriewood Release Area, with the Warriewood Valley Water Management Specification and Clause C6.1 in the Pittwater 21 DCP.
+The Policy and Specification documents can be found on our Flooding page.

 Note that if the property is affected by estuarine flooding or other coastal issues, these need to be addressed separately under the relevant DCP clauses.

-Information on some specific controls is presented below.
+Information on some specific controls in the DCP is presented below.